uvarc/courses/workshops/cli/README.md

 ### Shell Variables

-Set your own variable.
-To create a variable:
+Set your own variable:

 * SET it with a name and value
 * Use no spaces between characters
 * Declare a variable without the `$` sign
 * Then EXPORT it to make it available to other commands
 * Retrieve it by using the `$` reference

+Here is an example:

     FNAME=your-first-name
     export FNAME